Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-02-20: Add test cases for word and sentence tokenization
 - 2024-02-21: Add benchmark test scripts to run tokenization speeds
 - 2024-02-22: Define initial list of Amharic stopwords
+- 2024-02-28: Complete transliterator mappings for all vowel forms